veres-one/docs.veres.one/docs/network/economics.md

 govern the Network, maintain the community, and other items like environmental costs that are often not taken into account when building and deploying a Blockchain.

+The fourth goal is to keep the costs of, and updates to, decentralized identifiers as low as possible.
+The Veres One Project aims to run a tight operation.
+Network growth should realize economies of scale and result in the reduction of Accelerator fees.

 There is an absolute cost for running the network and that requires a steady stream of revenue.
 Accelerators provide this stream of revenue.